syncfusion-content/xamarin-docs/Xamarin/SfSwitch/how-to.md

 ![switch control with busy indicator](images/thumb-color.png)

-### Change thumb color alone based on its state with Material theme for all devices?
+### Change thumb color alone based on its state with Material theme for all devices

-By using the `MaterialSwitchSettings`, `CupertinoSwitchSettings` and `FluentSwitchSettings` properties, you can change the thumb color based on its state for all devices.
+By using the `MaterialSwitchSettings`, `CupertinoSwitchSettings`, and `FluentSwitchSettings` properties, you can change the thumb color based on its state for all devices.

 {% tabs %}